Pei-KaiHuang/LDCformer_Ext/README.md

 # LDCformer_Ext

-### Enhancing Learnable Descriptive Convolutional Vision Transformer for Face Anti-Spoofing via
+### Enhancing Learnable Descriptive Convolutional Vision Transformer for Face Anti-Spoofing

+This is the extension version from our previous paper in  LDCformer: Incorporating Learnable Descriptive Convolution to Vision Transformer for Face Anti-Spoofing (ICIP '23)

 ## Illustration of the architecture of our extended version of LDCformer.
 ![plot](figures/framework.png)